daveb1034/OSMServer/README.md

 ## Import the data into PostgreSQL

 The import process is managed using a number of configuration files and a python script.
+You will need to set the execute flag on the python script to enable it to run.
 ```
 cd ~/src/OSMServer/src/updater
 ./import_pbf.py -i -C